 Over to you

-I hope that you liked my tutorial and French press recipe recommendations.
+I hope that you liked my brewing guide and French press recipe recommendations.

 If something seems a tiny bit off, feel free to make adjustments.